facebookarchive/facebook-clang-plugins/README.md

 Pre-release notes
 -----------------

-This pre-release is meant mostly as a "RFC", in particular to gather early feedback from the clang community.
+This pre-release is meant to spark interest and gather early feedback.
 Plugins are still subject to be deleted, moved, added, or heavily rewritten.

 Structure of the repository